mdedwards/slippery-chicken/install.md

 ## Ultrashort: for the quicklisp afficionado (TL;DR)

-For a minimum installation of sc, open your terminal, `cd` to your Quicklisp local-projects directory, then:
+For a minimum installation of slippery chicken, open your terminal, `cd` to your Quicklisp local-projects directory, then:

 ```shell
 # in your Quicklisp standard directory